springcomp/helm-playground/README.md

 - [static/](static/README.md): contains generation of a static output file.
 - [template-dict/](template-dict/README.md): illustrates passing parameters to a template as a dictionary.
 - [template-values/](template-values/README.md): illustrates passing parameters to a template as an object.
+- [template-values-yaml/](template-values/README.md): illustrates passing parameters as an object coming from a third-party file.
 - [baseline/](baseline/README.md): contains a minimal parameterized generation of an output file.
 - [env-overrides/](env-overrides/README.md): merges configurations from user-supplied env-specific file.
 - [enum-lists/](enum-lists/README.md): demonstrates enumerating a list of items in a collection.